July 8, 2020

 Generally, any person who is in some way responsible for the care of an older adult should make a report if he or she has reason to believe that the elderly person has been abused.
 These could include professional at-home caregivers, family members, friends, or any other person who interacts with the elderly person regularly.

 If you suspect Elder Abuse is happening to someone you know, the first thing you need to address is the senior’s immediate safety and health care needs.
 Once the victim is safe, it’s time to recover financial compensation and make the guilty party.
-Contact us at 888-288-0091 or through our website right away so that we have time to take action and have the best chance possible of a successful resolution.
+We invite you at our Elder Abuse Attorney in Los Angeles or surrounding area.
+You can Contact us at 888-288-0091 or through our website right away so that we have time to take action and have the best chance possible of a successful resolution.